-Walking with mimosa’s!
+Walking with mimosa’s! (new favorite activity)

 Kids tubing on back of the pontoon again.
 This was really just as much for our entertainment as theirs.
 We were watching as there was a rain cloud hovered just over the mountain.
 We were expecting to get wet at any moment.
 Luckily, we out ran the rain in the pontoon and pulled into the boat house just in time!
 There we sat watching the rain.
 When it stopped, we went right back out on the water!
-We actually took a little time this afternoon to kayack and paddle board around the lake as well.
+We actually took a little time this afternoon to kayak and paddle board around the lake as well.
 It was a slow ride, and the water was perfect now.
 Good time to all jump in and get wet!
 Great time to enjoy the moment!

 During this week as the teenage group grew, the older teens and younger teens got separated a bit.
 The ski boat can only hold so many, and there were times they reached their limit.
 While the older group were all wake boarding on the ski boat, the younger teens were with us more on the pontoon, limited to tubing.
 Pontoons do not go very fast.
 We loved how much fun they were, posing and trying to throw each other off the tube... the boys kept us laughing, Although we couldn't help but feel they missed out on the ski boat wake board fun the older kids were experiencing.
-To remedy this problem, we decided to rent a ski boat for 90 minutes just for those three to get some wake boarding quality time.
+To remedy this problem, we rented a ski boat for 90 minutes just for those three, to get some wake boarding quality time.
 Lake Lure Adventure is a great spot for all things lake sport related.
 Their staff are fun, and love their jobs.
 Our guide gave wake board tips to the boys and helped make the 90 minutes a full blast!
 The boys did great.
 We enjoyed the ride, and we watched as the older teens were also wake boarding in the lake.
 Parent win!

-Day 8: Packing and going
+Day 8: Packing and Departing